ezrosent/egg-smol/core-relations/README.md

-This is sufficient for generating arbitrary terms on the right-hand side of a rule, but it is _not_ sufficient for observing the result of arbitrary egglog subcomputations within an action: in other words, merge functions may "run immediately."
+This is sufficient for generating arbitrary terms on the right-hand side of a rule, but it is _not_ sufficient for observing the result of arbitrary egglog subcomputations within an action: in other words, merge functions may not "run immediately."

 This is a semantic change for egglog, but one that basically everyone I talk to thinks is a good idea.
-The last time I looked at the egglog test suite, most programs do not use this feature, and if they did we can rewrite queries automatically to get these semantics back.
+The last time I looked at the egglog test suite, most programs do not rely on the current behavior, and if they did we can rewrite queries automatically to get these semantics back.

 ### Containers